A young learner exploring a colorful counting adventure at home

 More playful than a tutor session

-Kids see a map, a challenge, a hint, and a thing to build.
+Kids see a map, a challenge, a hint, and a trophy to earn.

 Deeper than a streak app